CMALG/DDNSUpdater/README.md

 # Enable IPv6 Update with "1" disable with "0"
 set ipv6update "0"

+and the updateurl in the ipv4 and ipv6 block different ddns services use different urls so you have to figure that out yourself

 ```

 ### If you want to update your ip on more than one service just copy&paste the ipv4 or ipv6 block